-Expat investments: 7 tips for investing as an expat
+Expat investments: 7 tips on how to invest as an expat

 Investing in your expatriate destination can feel daunting too.
 You may not understand the local market well enough to choose the best options and what if ultimately you want to return to your home country?

 Where you see yourself long term really will impact on your financial investments.
+According to HSBC, investing should always be seen as a long-term strategy of 5 years or more.The longer you invest for, the longer your pot will have to recover from any market falls.
 For example, if you are an American expat living in Dubai but ultimately planning a return to the US, you may want to build a portfolio of American investments to support you on your return.
 You will have to balance this need with currency risk and long term currency fluctuations.

 Investing while overseas may open a world of portfolio diversification that is not available to you in your home country.
 As an expat you may have access to offshore investments that you cannot access while you are living in your country of origin.
 You may also be able to diversify across nations, sectors, assets and currencies.
 Novice investors should proceed with caution as diversified investments can become complicated very quickly.